 Claire Simon’s The Competition (Le Concours) begins, significantly, with the image of a locked gate—that of the Fondation Européenne pour les Métiers de l’Image et du Son, or, as it’s more popularly known, La Fémis.
 One of the most prestigious film schools in the world, offering hands-on training from working professionals, every year La Fémis attracts hundreds upon hundreds of applicants hoping to fill only fifty annual slots.
 This new film by Simon, one of France’s premiere nonfiction filmmakers, offers a unique look into the process whereby those lucky fifty are selected—a process involving examiners from the French film industry which is highly personal and idiosyncratic and subject to the vagaries of taste and personal prejudice.

-The Competition previously screened at the Venice, Vienna, and BFI-London film festivals; the first ever theatrical release for Metrograph Pictures, and the U.S. theatrical debut for Simon, it was awarded the True Vision award at the True/False Film Festival.
+The Competition previously screened at the Venice, Vienna, and BFI-London film festivals; the first ever theatrical release for Metrograph Pictures, and the U.S. theatrical debut for Simon, who was awarded the True Vision award at the True/False Film Festival.
 Funny, penetrating, and surprisingly suspenseful, this timely documentary offers not only a unique opportunity to see the inner workings of an institution at the very heart of the French film industry, but an invitation to look at the assumptions and roadblocks that shape any national film industry, and higher education in general.
 A masterful work of nonfiction that urges us to consider the system that nurtures or pushes aside would-be filmmakers, and encourages us to think about why we see the films that we see.

 Aliza Ma: Welcome to the opening night of The Competition.
 On the surface, The Competition is a film about the admissions process of one of the most prestigious, cutthroat film schools in the world, La Fémis.
 It's located in the old studio lot of Pathé, and only about 5% of those who apply every year get in.
 Sometimes it feels like you're watching a thriller; on the other hand, as in all of Claire's films, she has a remarkable ability to distill these everyday subjects into deeply moving humanist portraits.
 And I'm grateful to say that Claire is with us this opening weekend.
 Please welcome Claire Simon to introduce her film.